Internet Access

 Cellular Broadband (GPRS/3G)

-Many providers (in the UK, France and Italy to our knowledge) are now rolling out contractless pay-as-you-go data plans.
+In the first world cellular broadband is widely available.
+As of 2010 it is very easy to get pay-as-you-go data plans in many countries.
 The structure of these offerings vary.
 We've paid $1-$5/hour for plans based on connection time and $0.05-$1/mb for plans based on the amount of data transferred.

 Mobile Satellite Internet